MikeShi42/41Inc/README.md

 3. `git clone https://github.com/MikeShi42/41Inc.git`
 4. Log into your GitHub account if neccessary

-### Install Node.js and npm
+### Install NVM, Node.js and npm
 We need npm to install our frontend build tools.
 Likewise, we need node to run the tools.
+We'll need to use nvm (node version manager) to install an older version of node while the new one is bork.

-1. `brew install node`
+1. `brew install nvm`
-  * `Node` is JavaScript for backend
+  * `nvm` is the Node Version Manager to help install Node.
+2. `nvm install 5.3`
+  * This will install Node 5.3 onto your system instead of Node 6 (which breaks our build).
   * `npm` is the package manager, it'll help you install more Node things on your system.
 2. `node -v` to test that Node was installed successfully.
-It should print out something like `v5.0.0`
+It should print out `v5.3.0`
 3. `npm -v` to test that npm was installed successfully.
 It should print out something like `3.3.6`.

 ### Install Gulp - IMPORTANT EVEN IF YOU'VE USED THIS BEFORE